Browse the bible

 Retention defaults trip up more procurement reviews than any other Cowork question.
 We brief every client to enable opt-out on day one of a Pro / Max pilot, and to upgrade to Team or Enterprise before scale.
 The cost delta is small; the security-review delta is enormous.

 The other recurring trip-up: clients assume "do not train" and "zero retention" are the same thing.
 They are not.
 Zero retention is a contractual posture only available on Enterprise; do-not-train is widely available.
 Read your contract.
+And if the conversation drifts to "what if we go on Microsoft Foundry?", redirect immediately — Foundry is the right answer for Azure-led billing, not for residency.

 Try this#